Allocation of COVID-19 Testing Budget on a Commute Network of Counties: Semi-synthetic experiments on real networks

 \section{Semi-synthetic experiments on real networks}

 We conduct semi-synthetic experiments on real commute networks to test the performance of our method.
 We consider the state of Massachusetts in the United States and the province of Hubei in People's Republic of China.
 The traffic distance data came from Google Map and Bing Map (for Massachusetts) and Amap (for Hubei).
 We searched for the average driving distances between counties on these map services and used them to build the commute network as in \eqref{Mod-network}.
 We also used the data of daily confirmed COVID-19 cases from the COVID-19 dashboard of Johns Hopkins University (for Massachusetts) and the National Health Commission of People's Republic of China (for Hubei).
+The code of all numerical experiments can be found at \url{https://github.com/ZhengTracyKe/COVID-Screening}.

 Hubei is the most severely infected province in China during February 2020, with a total of 49,497 confirmed cases on Feb.
 29th.
 Wuhan, the capital city of Hubei, reported the first COVID-19 case in December 2019.
 Hubei has a population of around 58.5 million.
 It contains one big capital city, Wuhan, several middle-size cities like Huanggang, Xiangyang and Jingzhou, and some small provincial administered county-level divisions like Tianmen, and Shenlongjia (see Figure~\ref{map}).
 Massachusetts is a state on the east coast of U.S. with a population of around 6.9 million, and had a total of 757,849 confirmed cases by Sep.
 30, 2021.
-Compared with commute network of Hubei, the commute network of Massachusetts has less severe degree heterogeneity, and the population is also more evenly distributed among counties (see Figure~\ref{map}).
+Compared with the commute network of Hubei, the commute network of Massachusetts has less severe degree heterogeneity, and the population is also more evenly distributed among counties (see Figure~\ref{map}).